editorial by David Greig

 According to Bill Hrick (FRBC Director of Communications) FRBC produced 819,000 copies of the Renewal Reporter newspaper mentioned in the article.
 The costs for printing and distributing the newspaper were $120,000.
 The costs for editing and production were not available as this work was done entirely by in-house FRBC staff.

-An excellent example of a well-run design competition is the International Furniture Design Competition Asahikawa'99.
+An excellent example of a well-run design competition is the the international ein&zwanzig competition operated by Germany's Design Council.

 FRBC may well be satisfied with their competition efforts - indeed, the recent issue of the Renewal Reporter, delivered to doorsteps throughout the province, would suggest that the crown corporation remains infatuated with crafted, hand-hewn creations in terms of furniture design.
 While there is value in craft, it is unlikely to lead us out of the woods by way of establishing a dynamic, prosperous wood products manufacturing sector.
 And, though it is supportive of woodworkers exploiting wood that major timber companies consider to be waste, FRBC is doing nothing to redirect prime timber away from deep sea vessels and railcars and into workshops and factories right here.
 (Employment levels are stagnant and growth in the BC furniture sector is about 25 per cent of the national average.)